Aspects of Hilbert space fragmentation in the quantum East model: fragmentation, subspace-restricted quantum scars, and effects of density-density interactions: Calculation of total number of fragments in the East model

 \section{Calculation of total number of fragments in the East model}

 We will compute here the total number of fragments $N_{frag}$ in the East model using the transfer matrix method~\cite{gen,aditya_2024,menon_1995,menon_1997,barma_1994}.
 We begin by observing that since our model comprises terms involving three consecutive sites, it is necessary to construct a $4\times 4$ transfer matrix to compute the total number of fragments.
-We denote the matrix as $T_1 (c_{i},c_{j})$, where $c_{i}, c_j$ denote the configurations $\ket{11}$, $\ket{10}$, $\ket{01}$ and $\ket{00}$.
+We denote the matrix as $T_1 (c_{i},c_{j})$, where $c_{i}$ denotes the configurations $11$, $10$, $01$ and $00$ on two consecutive sites.
 In addition, as discussed earlier, a unique identification of the root state specifying each fragment requires us to move all occurrences of $10$'s to the left end of the system by successively changing $110$'s to $101$'s.
 This implies that any occurrences of $110$ should be disallowed by the transfer matrix while counting the total number of fragments.
-After imposing this condition, the transfer matrix is found to be \bea T_1 = . \eea The eigenvalues of this matrix are given by $\tau = (\sqrt{5}+1)/2 \simeq 1.618$, $-1/\tau \simeq -0.618$, 1 and 0.
+After imposing this condition, the transfer matrix is found to be \bea T_1 = , \eea and the matrix $(T_1)^{L-2}$ leads to a construction of the root states from right to left for a system with $L$ sites.
+The eigenvalues of $T_1$ are given by $\tau = (\sqrt{5}+1)/2 \simeq 1.618$, $-1/\tau \simeq -0.618$, 1 and 0.
 The total number of fragments, therefore, grows exponentially with the system size as $1.618^L$.
 We have confirmed this growth numerically as shown in Fig. \eqref{fig1}.